kimyvgy/nuxt-page-cache/README.md

   ],

   cache: {
+    // enable page-cache module for the production only
+    enabled: process.env.NODE_ENV === 'production',

+    // If you provide a version, it will be stored inside cache.
+    // Later when you deploy a new version, old cache will be
+    // automatically purged.
+    // EX: `myapp.v${pkg.version}-build-${process.env.CI_BUILD_NUMBER}`
+    version: pkg.version,

     // if you're serving multiple host names (with differing
     // results) from the same server, set this option to true.
     // (cache keys will be prefixed by your host name)